ulixee/hero/website/docs/BasicInterfaces/FrameEnvironment.md

 ### frameEnvironment.lastCommandId {#lastCommandId}

-An execution point that refers to a command run on this Agent instance (`waitForElement`, `click`, `type`, etc).
+An execution point that refers to a command run on this Hero instance (`waitForElement`, `click`, `type`, etc).
 Command ids can be passed to select `waitFor*` functions to indicate a starting point to listen for changes.

 #### **Type**: `Promise<number>`